taverna-extras/taverna-player/lib/generators/templates/ReadMe.txt

 ==============================================================================

-An example initializer has been installed to:
+Two initializers have been installed to:

-  config/initializers/taverna_player.rb.example

-Please look through this file and make any alterations as required.
-BEFORE you configure the Taverna Server URI and login information copy this file to:

   config/initializers/taverna_player.rb
+  config/initializers/taverna_server.example.rb

+The first is general configuration for Taverna Player and it is safe to commit this to your repository.
+The second is configuration specific to your Taverna Server instance and should not be commited to your repository.
+Please look through these files and make any alterations as required.
+BEFORE you configure the Taverna Server URI and login information in taverna_server.example.rb copy this file to:

+  config/initializers/taverna_server.rb

 Then check the example file into your repository, add the non-example file to your version control ignore file (e.g. .gitignore) and then configure the